Home Care for a Gout Flare-Up continued...

 - Drink water.
 A lack of water in your body can make your uric acid levels rise even higher than they already are.
 Drinking water will help your body stabilize uric acid to a normal level.

 - Watch what you eat and drink.
-Foods that are high in purines (seafood, organ meats like liver, and even some vegetables) can increase the uric acid in your blood even more.
+Foods that are high in purines (some seafood, organ meats like liver, and fatty foods) can increase the uric acid in your blood even more.
 So can fructose-sweetened drinks and alcohol -- especially beer.